Skipper-116/langbench/README.md

 # LangBench: Cross-Language Performance Benchmarking

 Welcome to LangBench!
-This project aims to benchmark the performance of various programming languages by running a Fibonacci calculation and matrix multiplication.
+This project aims to benchmark the performance of various programming languages by running a Fibonacci calculation, matrix multiplication and sorting Algorithms (quicksort, mergesort, heapsort, and insertion sort).
 Our goal is to provide a comprehensive comparison of execution times across different languages and encourage contributions from the developer community.

 ## Why LangBench?